viraaiio/ViraAI_Project/replit.md

 ## Development Notes
 - The server must bind to `0.0.0.0` to work with Replit's proxy system
 - Port 5000 is the only port exposed for web previews in Replit
-- Nodemon has permission issues in the current environment; use the workflow which runs `node index.js` directly
+- Nodemon is configured for hot-reload during development

 ## Future Development (Phase 0 Roadmap)
 1. AI Video Production